Coder27851/Rotary-Inverted-Pendulum/README.md

 Jingwen Tang

 ## Project description
-LQR control is applied to a Rotary Inverted Pendulum system, and see how large the applied torque is during the balancing process, as well as the motion states(the angular position, angular speed).
+LQR control is applied to a Rotary Inverted Pendulum system to see how large the applied torque is during the balancing process, as well as the motion states(the angular position, angular speed).

 ## File description
 1. The main source code is "scfinal".